 Recipe: Sheet Pan Chicken with Red Potatoes and Sage

 A great sheet pan meal can feel like a minor miracle: throw everything on one pan, put it into the oven, and voila — happy dinnertime.
 We’ve given you an essential method for roasting chicken and vegetables together on one pan.
-But let’s take that to the next level — here’s one of our favorite flavor combination of chicken, little red potatoes, and herbs.
+But let’s take that to the next level — here’s one of our favorite flavor combinations of chicken, little red potatoes, and herbs.

 Skin-on chicken thighs offer the best chicken-y taste per bite of any cut — all the flavor of dark meat without the extra cooking time.